Andy4495/Kentec_35_Parallel/README.md

 License
 -------
+Some files in this repository are based off of code by Rei VILO, embedXcode.weebly.com (https://github.com/energia/msp430-lg-core/tree/master/libraries/Kentec_35_SPI), and licensed for hobbyist and personal use per [CC BY-NC-SA 3.0][100].

-The software and other files in this repository are released under the Creative Commons License [CC BY-NC-SA 3.0][100].
+New and modified software and other files in this repository are Copyright [Andreas Taylor][102] and are released under the Creative Commons License [CC BY-NC-SA 3.0][100].
 See the file [`LICENSE`][101] in this repository.

 [1]: http://www.kentecdisplay.com/uploads/soft/Products_spec/EB-LM4F120-L35_UserGuide_04.pdf
 [2]: http://www.kentecdisplay.com/uploads/soft/Datasheet/SSD2119_1.4.pdf